roblevintennis/guest-posts/articles/the-little-button-that-could.md

 Your system default browser should automatically open to `http://localhost:3000` and you should see the default React application.

-With React installed, let's update that `App.js` to house our button with:
+With React installed and verified let's update that `App.js` to house our button with:

 ```jsx
 import "./App.css";